 Here’s an example of how this argument works.
 First, no ice-giants exist.
-Odin promised to wipe out the ice-giants.
-So, since there are no ice-giants this is proof of Odin’s existence.
+Odin promised to wipe out the ice giants.
+So, since there are no ice-giants, this is proof of Odin’s existence.
 Second, Odin is prolific in early paganism dating back through oral traditions in Germanic mythology.
 Odin (from Old Norse Óðinn).
-This evidence is prevalent in early forms of paganism.
-Old English calls Odin, Wóden.
-And, shows up in Old Saxon as Wōden.
+It’s this kind of evidence of anecdotal stories which are prevalent in early forms of paganism.
+Old English calls Odin, Wóden and shows up in Old Saxon as Wōden.
 He’s in stories from Germany as Wuotan or Wodan.
-With so much evidence from so many cultures it’s obvious that Odin exists, right?
+With so much evidence from so many cultures, it’s evident that Odin exists.
+Maybe not.

-The answer, no, you’re wrong.
-This isn’t evidence of the existence of Odin.
+The answer, no, you’re mistaken; these legends aren’t evidence of the existence of Odin.
 Sorry, but the absence of imaginary creatures does not represent evidence they ever existed.
-The absence of evidence is not proof of absence.
-And, the recounting of stories, no matter their age does not suffice as proof for the existence of Odin.
-These points apply to all gods.
-Not just Odin.
+The lack of proof is not proof of absence.
+And, telling stories, no matter their age, does not suffice as proof for the existence of Odin.
+These points apply to all gods, not just Odin.

-One of the best tools overcome boundaries is through the study of logic.
+One of the best tools to overcome boundaries is through logic.
 Enhancing your critical thinking capabilities will help you break cultural programming.

-Now if someone asks what is Magick with a K, you’ll know it’s all type of magic that deals with ceremonial magic.
+Now, if someone asks what Magick with a K is, you’ll know it’s all types of magic that deal with ceremonial magic.
 You understand this is similar to The Craft, just a different name.
 Now you know that those in charge of the cultural narrative use misinformation to hide the truth.